emson/Minion/README.md

 `minion list`<br/>
-Returns a list of all the minion apps in the `./minions/` directory.
+Returns a list of all the minion apps in the `./minions` directory.

 ## TODO

+* Create minion to read a table
 * Refactor Commands#add method
 * Start an app
 * Whenever gem - cron job to call app
-* Refactor rspec mocks to create actual files and dirs